priyankaraghunathan15/boston-311-sql-case-study/README.md

 ### 9. How is the volume of 311 requests changing over time, and what’s the rolling 3-month average?

+This query analyzes how 311 request volumes have changed over time by summarizing monthly totals and calculating a rolling 3-month average.
+It helps smooth out short-term fluctuations and reveals overall trends in request volume.

 **Result:**
 | Month      | Total Requests | Rolling 3-Month Avg |
 |------------|----------------|----------------------|